supabase/wrappers/docs/guides/wasm-advanced.md

 !!! warning
     Never use untrusted Wasm FDW on your database.

 Although we have implemented security measures and limited the Wasm runtime environment to a minimal interface, ultimately you are responsible for your data.
 Never install a Wasm FDW from untrusted source.
-Always use official sources, like [Supabase Wasm FDW](../catalog/wasm/index.md), or sources which you have full visibility and control.
+Always use official sources, like [Supabase Wasm FDW](../catalog/wasm/index.md), or sources over which you have full visibility and control.

 ### Performance